saaguero/ckad-notes/README.md

   - `runAsGroup`, `runAsNonRoot`, `runAsUser`, `seLinuxOptions`.

 https://kubernetes.io/docs/tasks/configure-pod-container/share-process-namespace/
-- The container process no longer has `PID 1`.
-Some container images refuse to start without PID 1 (eg: systemd). `kill -HUP 1` will signal the pod sandbox, `/pause` in the example below.
 - Processes/Filesystems are visible to other containers in the pod.
 This includes all information visible in `/proc`, `/proc/$pid/root`, such as passwords that were passed as arguments or environment variables.
 These are protected only by regular Unix permissions.
+- The container process no longer has `PID 1`, therefore some images will refuse to start without PID 1 (eg: systemd).
 ```yaml
 apiVersion: v1
 kind: Pod